 On the last day of your four day Great Ocean Road trip, head inland towards the volcanic lakes and plains surrounding Camperdown and Colac.

+Located on the world’s third-largest volcanic plain and surrounded by large salt and freshwater lakes, Camperdown with its beautiful elm-lined main street and impressive clock tower is a great place to stop.
 Stroll through the delightful Camperdown Botanic Gardens, an ideal spot for a picnic or BBQ lunch.
 Climb the lookout for magnificent views over the twin crater lakes of Lake Bullen Merri and Lake Gnotuk.

 Along the Princes Highway from Camperdown to neighbouring towns such as Noorat, you will see remnants of stone walls built in the 1800s.
 An attempt to keep rabbits out of farmland, as well as clearing the fields of prolific volcanic stones, the dry stone walls stretch for 3,000 kilometres.

-Located one kilometre west of the township of Derrinallum, and 37 kilometres west of Camperdown, is the extinct volcano of Mount Elephant that erupted 180,000 years ago.
+Located one kilometre west of the township of Derrinallum, and 37 kilometres west of Camperdown, is the dormant volcano of Mount Elephant that erupted 180,000 years ago.
 Walk the 3.4-kilometre-long track up to the summit and around the crater rim of Mount Elephant for magical views.

 Before heading back to Melbourne, stop at the city of Colac on the shores of Lake Colac, the largest freshwater lake in Victoria.
+On the shore of the lake is the Colac Botanic Gardens, perfect for a picnic or to stretch your legs on walk under the magnificent shady canopy.

 Take a drive 17 kilometres north-west to the nearby Red Rock scenic lookout.
 The Red Rock Volcanic Complex is the youngest volcano in the area and the site of countless volcanic blasts that took place 8,000 years ago.